dfd-tud/deda/README.md

 This creates 'mask.json', the individual printer's anonymisation mask.

 * Now apply the anonymisation mask:
-`$ deda_anonmask_apply mask.json DOCUMENT.PS`
+`$ deda_anonmask_apply mask.json DOCUMENT.PDF`
-This creates 'masked.ps', the anonymised document.
+This creates 'masked.pdf', the anonymised document.
 It may be printed with a zero page margin setting.

 Check whether a masked page covers your printer's tracking dots by using a